ThibArg/nuxeo-fujixerox/README.md

 }
 ```

 A typical usage would be in the "About to Create" event, when a document has the "picture" facet.
-In the chain bound to this event, just drag-drop this operaiton (Document > Validate Picture Metadata): When creating a new document, if the embedded image does not have the required metadata, the excetion will be triggerer, and the document will not be created (rollback of the transaciton)
+In the chain bound to this event, just drag-drop this operaiton (Document > Validate Picture Metadata): When creating a new document, if the embedded image does not have the required metadata, the exception will be triggerer, and the document will not be created (rollback of the transaction)

+**Notice** The .zip of the marketplace package has been added to this repository.
+It is not 100% strict to put binaries outside the "releases" tab, but it is faster to get it. once we have a v1, we'll do egular releases

 ### IMPORTANT: DEPENDENCIES